 All appraisal personnel receive extensive, on-the-job training in data collection and valuation methodology at the beginning and throughout the reappraisal cycle.
-At the beginning of each reappraisal, each department updates their standardized manuals to ensure uniformity and accuracy in the data collection and appraisal processes..
-Senior personnel provide on-the-job data collection training both in the office and out of the office.
+At the beginning of each reappraisal, each department updates their standardized manuals to ensure uniformity and accuracy in the data collection and appraisal processes.
+Senior personnel provide on-the-job data collection training both in the office and for onsite field reviews.
 Managers meet regularly with staff to introduce new procedures and regularly monitor appraisal activity to ensure that all personnel are following standardized appraisal methods and techniques.

-Hardware and software upgrades are provided per budgetary approval and forms, reports and other data collection tools are updated to reflect the new tax year status.
+Hardware and software upgrades are provided per budgetary approval and forms, reports and other data collection tools are updated to reflect the applicable tax year.

-Performance Analysis-Internal and External Studies
+Performance Analysis- Internal and External Studies

-Internal Ratio Analysis-To better identify areas that may require a reappraisal effort, the previous years' certified values are analyzed with ratio studies to determine overall appraisal accuracy and uniformity.
-Ratios studies are stratified by various attributes including school district, neighborhood, and property type.
+Internal Ratio Analysis - To better identify geographic areas that may require a reappraisal effort, for a year that is considered a reappraisal year, the previous years' certified values are analyzed with ratio studies to determine overall appraisal accuracy and uniformity.
+Ratios studies are stratified by various attributes including school district, neighborhood, property type and value.
 TAD follows the current IAAO Standard on Ratio Studies as a guideline to develop statistics including mean, median, weighted mean to measure levels of appraisal accuracy within the defined stratified groupings.
 Coefficient of Dispersion (COD) is calculated to measure overall uniformity of appraisal values.
-The resulting analysis will be used to determine neighborhood or property types that may require a physical, on-site field inspection, office review or to help with valuation model recalibration.
+The resulting analysis will be used to determine neighborhood or property types that may require an on-site field inspection, office review or to help with valuation model recalibration.

 External Ratio Analysis- Section 5.10 of the Texas Property Tax Code requires the comptroller to conduct a study at least once every two years to determine the degree of uniformity and the median level of appraisals by the appraisal district within each major category of property.
 The Property Value Study (PVS) uses statistical analysis of sold properties and appraisals of unsold properties as a basis for assessment ratio reporting.
 The preliminary results of this study are released in January following the year for which the study is conducted.
 Final results are then certified to the Education Commissioner of the Texas Education Agency in July.
 This outside (third party) ratio study provides meaningful data to TAD in regards to the accuracy and uniformity.
-Tarrant Appraisal District was subject to a Property Value Study in 2019.
-The results of the 2019 study will be reviewed, in conjunction with the TAD internal ratio analysis, in determining if valuation models for certain property types or neighborhoods require recalibration for factors not already identified by the senior analysts and managers in the Commercial team.
-The Comptroller has scheduled TAD for another PVS in 2021.
-The results of that study will be considered in planning the 2023 Reappraisal.
+Tarrant Appraisal District was subject to a Property Value Study in 2021.
+The results of the 2021 study will be reviewed, in conjunction with the TAD internal ratio analysis, in determining if valuation models for certain property types or neighborhoods require recalibration for factors not already identified by the senior analysts and managers in the Commercial team.
+The Comptroller has scheduled TAD for another PVS in 2023.
+The results of that study will be considered in planning the 2024 and 2025 Reappraisal.